 Gill has a BA in English, Film and Drama, and has studied on two post-graduate courses: firstly in theories and teaching of composition, and deconstructionism applied to poetry, and more recently in creative writing and self-development.
 She has also attended several creative writing courses with the Arvon Foundation and is currently working on the second draft of a novel.

-He has written many articles and reviews, many specializing in the relation between the arts and science, for the Guardian, Independent, Financial Times, New Scientist, World Medicine, Modern Painters, The Listener, New Statesman, and other magazines.
+Peter Forbes is a science writer with a special interest in the relationship between art and science.
+He has written numerous articles and reviews, many specializing in the relation between the arts and science, for the Guardian, Independent, The Times, Financial Times, Nature, Scientific American, New Scientist, World Medicine, Modern Painters, New Statesman, and other magazines.

 Helen Gordon’s first novel, Landfall, was published in 2011.
 After university she worked as an editor at Granta magazine before leaving to pursue a freelance career.
 She currently teaches creative writing at the London Metropolitan University and continues to work as a freelance editor.
 Her journalism has appeared in, among other places, the Independent, the Guardian and Intelligent Life magazine.
 In 2011 she received an Art’s Council grant to help fund the research and writing of her second novel.